 Store: These healthy taco salads in a jar can be prepared up to 5 days in advance.

-The taco meat can be prepared ahead of time and kept in the refrigerator for up to 5 days if you’re going to eat these salads for dinner.
+Keep prepared taco meat in the refrigerator for up to 5 days.
 You may either enjoy the taco meat cold or reheat it in the microwave for one to two minutes until hot.

-Freeze: Taco meat dinners can also be frozen for later use.
-Place the taco meat in airtight containers or silicone trays (like Souper cubes) after it has cooled, freeze it, and then reheat it in the microwave or a pan.
+Freeze: Taco meat can also be frozen for later use.
+Place the taco meat in airtight containers or silicone trays (like Souper cubes).
+After it has cooled, freeze it, and then reheat it in the microwave or a pan.

 Nutrition Information of Taco Salad